sanyamj-081/Affirmation_App/README.md

-Affirmations App - Starter Code
+Affirmations App
 ================================

-Starter code for the Android Basics with Compose: Affirmations app.
+It is an Affirmations app, which displays a list of affirmations paired with beautiful images to bring positivity to your day!

 Introduction